The Parable of the Prodigal Son

 27 And he said unto him, Thy brother is come; and thy father hath killed the fatted calf, because he hath received him safe and sound.

-Yet there was one person in the family who was absent when the prodigal returned.
-It was the older son, the one who had secured the right to inherit all of his father's property.
-He was away performing some task in a remote field, so that he heard and saw nothing of his brother's homecoming.
+When the prodigal son arrived, the older son was away performing some task in a remote field, so that he heard and saw nothing of his brother's homecoming.
 Eventually, the time came for him to walk back to the house, and as he approached, he heard a surprising sound—the sound of music for joyous dancing.
 He knew instantly that everyone must have abandoned their work for the sake of celebration.
 But what could they be celebrating?
 He called a servant detained outside for some reason and asked for an explanation.
 What he was told struck a hard blow to his proud heart.
 He learned that his brother had come home and that his father had welcomed him with open arms, even to the extent of giving a joyous feast to mark the occasion.
 The servant evidently shared the father's feelings, for he expressed relief that the lost son was now safe and sound.

 The older brother's reaction?
 It was different from everyone else's.
 He was, to put it simply, furious.
 Instead of entering the house, greeting his brother, and joining in the festivities, he stood outside fuming, no doubt also plotting some way to stop what his father was doing.